KissLog-net/KissLog.Documentation/source/on-premises/installation/local-server/update-guide.rst

 Update KissLog.Backend configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 7) Apply the configuration changes (if any) by updating KissLog.json file.

-The configuration changes will be listed in the Change log.
+   The configuration changes will be listed in the :doc:`change log </on-premises/kisslog-backend/change-log>`.

 Update KissLog.Frontend configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 8) Apply the configuration changes (if any) by updating KissLog.json file.

-The configuration changes will be listed in the Change log.
+   The configuration changes will be listed in the :doc:`change log </on-premises/kisslog-frontend/change-log>`.

 9) Change/increment the value of ``"AppVersion"`` property from ``KissLog.json`` file.